-Borrowings from our \$75.0 million credit facility will be used for acquisitions, enrollment initiatives and general corporate purposes.
-In March 2003, we borrowed \$5.0 million under the credit facility, of which \$3.4 million was used to repay a mortgage note payable on our headquarters building in April 2003.
-The principal amounts borrowed under the credit facility will be due in three years.
+Our proposed \$75.0 million revolving credit facility will be used for acquisitions, enrollment initiatives and general corporate purposes.
+In addition, approximately \$20 million of the credit facility will be used to finance the purchase of common stock by our contemplated employee stock ownership plan.
+All amounts borrowed under the credit facility will be due in three years.
 The interest rate per annum will be (a) LIBOR plus a margin between 225 and 275 basis points or (b) the higher of (i) Bank of America prime or (ii) the federal funds rate plus 0.50%, plus a margin between 125 and 175 basis points.
-The interest rate margins will be reduced if the proceeds of this offering are in excess of \$50.0 million.
+The interest rate margins will be reduced if the proceeds of this offering are in excess of \$50 million.